blended-zio/blended-zio-site/content/blended_usecases.md

 ### Messaging architecture

-All messages are routed vie the _shop container_ using the same services.
-Since we are using JMS messages, we can assume the we have a message body and custom message headers to transport information.
+All messages are routed via the _shop container_ using the same services.
+Since we are using JMS messages, we can assume that we have a message body and custom message headers to transport information.

 Within the message we require an identifier to denote the business case the message belongs to.
-This business case identifier determines the routing rules that shall be applied to the message moving through the container.
+This business case identifier determines the routing rules that shall be applied to the message moving through the _container_.

 {{< hint info >}}
 A business case __price__ may indicate that the message shall be routed to the _shop.price_ messaging channel, where a cash desk application may be listening as a consumer.

-A busines case __payment__ may indicate that the message sahll be routed the the _central.payments_ messaging channel, where a central application may be listening asa consumer.
+A busines case __payment__ may indicate that the message shall be routed to the _central.payments_ messaging channel, where a central application may be listening as a consumer.
 {{< /hint >}}

-Keeping these examples in mind we can see that the _shop container_ must be able to route message independent from the source or destination messaging provider.
+Keeping these examples in mind we can see that the _shop container_ must be able to route message independently from the source or destination messaging provider.
 Also, since the _shop container_ should be able to operate regardless whether it is currently connected to the central application, the overall communication is split into an _inbound bridge_, an _outbound bridge_ and a _dispatcher_.

 The _inbound bridge_ consumes messages from central messaging channels and places them in shop local messaging channels for further processing.

-The _outbound bridge_ consumes messages from shop local messagin channels and places them in central messaging channels.
+The _outbound bridge_ consumes messages from shop local messaging channels and places them in central messaging channels.

 The _dispatcher_ consumes messages from a local dispatcher messaging channel, enriches the message with routing information and either